Originally posted 4/10/2020; Updated 6/27/2020

-America has reached a consensus.
-We’ve never experienced anything like this before in our lifetime.
-The life-altering changes caused by the global coronavirus pandemic are massive.
+America is exhausted.
+We’ve never experienced anything like COVID-19 before in our lifetime.
+The life-altering changes caused by the global coronavirus pandemic are massive and seemingly unrelenting.

 - Depression & Suicide

 Generally speaking, anxiety about COVID-19 and its consequences is not irrational.
 In its adaptive form, anxiety warns us of danger and motivates survival-enhancing behaviors.
 Without containment, however, the fears can be endless and debilitating.
 In a poll by the American Psychiatric Association, approximately half of Americans fear contracting the coronavirus (48%), more worry about a loved one getting sick (62%), and 57% are concerned about financial devastation.

 COVID-19 has already hijacked our country’s psyche as evidenced by behaviors such as Panic Buying and Health Anxiety.
 The lasting consequences of chronic anxiety in times of a pandemic could lead to behaviors very uncharacteristic of the human condition as we’ve grown to understand it.

 Agoraphobia is the condition in which individuals fear leaving their home, or avoid situations/places that may cause panic.
 When venturing into the community becomes the object of constant threat, it could eventually lead to total avoidance of the outside world and each other for some people.
 This is especially true for those who experience the most severe forms of anxiety and panic.

 As quoted in The Atlantic, Steven Taylor of the University of British Columbia, who wrote The Psychology of Pandemics states, “My colleagues in Wuhan note that some people there now refuse to leave their homes and have developed agoraphobia.”

 For many, the markers of a successful day are gone.
 The satisfaction achieved after completing a productive work shift, the joy of socializing with peers, and/or the reward of a fruitful paycheck may have vanished overnight.